-Our global office network positions us closer to our customers enabling direct and frequent customer engagement. a clearer understanding of their needs and localised customer service.
-This year, we opened two regional offices in Singapore and Dubai respectively to foster closer ties with our customers around the regions.
+Our global office network positions us closer to our customers enabling direct and frequent customer engagement, a clearer understanding of their needs and localised customer service.
+With 14 offices on 6 continents, we provide a localised global service for any customers on any route, anywhere, anytime.